 Pavement ants are visually similar to carpenter ants, but are about half the size and have an additional segment in the middle of their bodies.
 This type of ant is especially common in Pennsylvania, and will typically be found in cracks within pavement and stone.
 However, they are also known to infiltrate buildings with concrete slab foundations.
 The appetite of pavement ants is similar to that of odorous house ants.
 They will frequently infest trash and animal carcasses, and can carry germs and bacteria into your home as a result.

 Ant control and eradication is especially difficult, as they leave a pheromone trail that other ants can follow to find food sources.
 Ants can also sense where other ants from their colony have been killed, and will reproduce more rapidly in order to bolster their colony against the perceived threat.

 To treat infested areas, we will often use a combination of insecticide spray and granules.
 The spray will be used around known food sources of the ants, and the granules will be used as a form of broadcast baiting, which is taken back to the colony and eventually kills off the entire ant population.

 Do you have an ant problem?
-Call us today, or click the button below to set up your appointment for an ant control consultation.
+Call us today, or click the button below to set up your appointment.